martuscellifaria/VHLog/README.md

 # VHLog
-VHLog is a lightweight alternative to other C++ Async Log libraries.
+VHLog is a lightweight C++ 23 async log library.

 ### Cloning VHLog
 You can clone the repository as usual with one the following commands (CodeBerg is preferable):